After Care Instructions

 Please refrain from scratching or picking at the tattoo.
 Scrubbing with a washcloth can be very harsh on a tattoo and will cause your colors to fade.
 Disrupting the tattoo while it's healing can also cause scar tissue.
 It is normal for the tattoo to become very itchy during the healing time.
 Just remember not to pick or scratch no matter what!

 Remember, the sun is BAD for your tattoo!
 Whether the tattoo is new or old, if you want it to look nice and heal properly, keep it out of the sun.
 A sunburn on a new tattoo can cause a lot of problems.
 It will dry out your tattoo and could cause it to form a horrendous scab resulting in fading before it is even healed.
 It will also take much longer to heal completely and promotes scarring in a new tattoo.
 Wait until it is fully healed to go back in the sun or a tanning bed and make sure you put on a high quality sunblock.
 Never put sunblock on a tattoo that is still healing.
-Wait until it is fully healed before going into the sun.

 If your tattoo shows signs and symptoms of infection such as fever, excessive swelling, excessive redness, or drainage, contact a medical professional immediately.